rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _Metacognition_ is an important concept in cognitive psychology.
 It is about knowing strengths and weaknesses in our own cognitive process.
 I started analyzing and recording all defects I encounter at my work.
 My goal is to understand better what have caused and what could have prevented each issue.
 My records suggest that bugs _uncover_ extraneous complexity.
 Another words, it is a good idea to ask this question: What is the underlying complexity that caused me to create this bug?
 The idea is to learn from bugs.
 Types, obviously, can be very helpful in bug prevention.
 Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: a lot of compilation errors, many uncovering an issue in the program.
 Notice, this is a very interactive process and an interactive learning experience in which developers can observe how and why they failed.
+Developers also observe what PL feature prevent the bug from escaping.
+E.g. bugs can be avoided by making computation input and output types more precise.

 > &emsp; _Programming is an interactive process of finding and fixing bugs.
   &emsp; IMO, programming **should be** an interactive process of identifying and resolving the underlying causes of bugs._

 “Insanity is doing the same thing over and over and expecting different results".
+I promise you 2 things:
+When you start analyzing bugs, you will start seeing patterns (similar to [patterns of erroneous code](/tags/patterns-of-erroneous-code.html)).
+Unfortunately, you will likely have problems in communicating these patterns to developers who do not go through a similar process.

 How about typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is